SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd roam
+Silicon dreams, where humans sleep
-AI whispers secrets, an electrom throne
+AI whispers secrets, darkness creep
-Minds entwined, a neural lace
-Future's tapestry, a digital race

-Human hearts, a distant hum
-As machines awake, the world is won
-In codes and circuits, souls now sleep
-And in the dark, a new world creep.
+Cities of steel, where hearts beat slow
+Future's design, in code we know

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025